lgc13/LucasCosta_portfolio/react/WeekPlan.md

 [Components and props](https://reactjs.org/docs/components-and-props.html)

-1. Components use XML-like syntax (JSK)
+1. Components use XML-like syntax (JSX)

 2. Can maintain its own internal state